camdram/camdram/README.md

 [![Build Status](https://travis-ci.org/camdram/camdram.png?branch=master)](https://travis-ci.org/camdram/camdram)

 Camdram is an open source project developed for the benefit of the Cambridge student theatre community.
 Anyone can contribute to the bugs and new features.
 Below are the steps required to set up a development checkout of Camdram.
-For the sake of brevity, these instructions assume that the reader is familiar with a number of technologies, such as developing on a Linux based platform, using Git and Github.
-A brief overview of the software stack can be found [here](https://github.com/camdram/camdram/wiki/Software-Stack).
-[Github's help](http://help.github.com) is comprehensive and can be used to find more information about using Git in general.

-If you encounter any problems with the instructions below, please [create a Github issue]( https://github.com/camdram/camdram/issues/new) or send an e-mail to websupport@camdram.net.
+If you encounter any problems with the below, please create a Github issue or send an e-mail to websupport@camdram.net

 1) Install programs
 --------------------